 The Overland wears a price tag of $71,945, plus on roads and dealer deliveries, and that is a pretty good proposition particularly when compared with its direct relation, the ML from Benz.

-Get the best price on a new Jeep Grand Cherokee by clicking here.
+Get PD to find you the best price on a new Jeep Grand Cherokee by clicking here.

 2014 Jeep Grand Cherokee Overland CRD – THE SPECS